maikkinen/fruit-shapes/README.md

   3. through (several) examples, it "learns" to recognize patterns

 - - - -  - - - -
-The course is available e.g. on LinkedinLearning, and I do recommend it - even if the outcome is rather simple, Scott mentions many things as "nice to know facts", but such "sidenotes" deepened my understanding on HTML5, JS and CSS and even bridged a couple of blind spots.
+The course is available e.g. on LinkedinLearning, and I do recommend it - even if the outcome is not super complex, Scott mentions many things as "nice to know facts", but such "sidenotes" deepened my understanding on HTML5, JS and CSS and even bridged a couple of blind spots.

 As I'm done with the functionalities, the next step will be to replace the geometric shapes with similar fruit svg (animations) - hence the name.